 A good thing about being 50+ is that you begin to have a degree of perspective about the places you’ve been and the people who have impacted your life.
-When you’ve been around awhile, you have a long-term sense of who’s the real deal, because you have witnessed them standing the test of time.
-Somebody who really stands out to me as a shining example of this, is Evangelist Reinhard Bonnke.
-I have watched his ministry, Christ for All Nations, (CFaN) grow over 30 years and seen the immense fruit of his passion and humility.
+When you’ve been around awhile you have a long-term sense of who’s the real deal, because you have witnessed them standing the test of time.
+Somebody who really stands out to me as a shining example of this, is the late Evangelist Reinhard Bonnke.
+I watched his ministry, Christ for All Nations, (CFaN) grow over 30 years and have seen the immense fruit of his passion and humility.

-As a young man I remember attending a CFaN mass rally at the Harare show grounds in Zimbabwe; then when I moved to South Africa Reinhard Bonnke would often speak at Rhema Church in Johannesburg, which I attended for years.
+As a young man I remember attending a CFaN mass rally at the Harare showgrounds in Zimbabwe.
+Then, when I moved to South Africa, Reinhard Bonnke would often speak at Rhema Church in Johannesburg, which I attended for years.
 I was always inspired by his passionate messages, which made the Gospel sound so simple, understood by all.
+For example, one of his messages was entitled, The Cross: from a minus to a plus.
 Each time I heard him preach at church or at conferences I was instilled by a deeper desire to go all out for God.

 It was a joy to hear him prophesy at the historic land dedication of Rhema Bible Church in Randburg in 1984 when he said Rhema was like the nesting place of the divine eagle and many eaglets would fly out of the nest and go over the world to accomplish great exploits for God.
 Looking back today, I see that, by God’s grace, I became one of those eaglets and I am challenged by ‘Brother Reinhard’ to keep soaring to see those exploits realised.

 After 30 years, the example of this man’s life continues to inspire me.
 Why?
-Because ‘Brother Reinhard’ as Pastor Ray McCauley affectionately called him, has remained faithful to the call.
-He is still as passionate as ever, a humble man of God who takes no credit for himself, for him it is all about Jesus and winning souls for his Lord.
+Because ‘Brother Reinhard’ as Pastor Ray McCauley affectionately called him, remained faithful to the call.
+There is no denying his long-lasting passion and his humility.
+He never took credit for himself, for himself it is all about Jesus and winning souls for his Lord.

-And, despite many trials, challenges and set-backs, this is a man of God who has persevered and continues to be a pillar in the Christian community that we can aspire to be like.
-Not that we put our faith in man, or put him on a pedestal, but that we honour his example and learn from his integrity.
+The legacy of Reinhard Bonnke will continue to inspire the Christian community worldwide.
+Not that we put our faith in man, or put him on a pedestal, but that we honour his example and can continue to learn from his integrity.

 “Follow my example, as I follow the example of Christ.”
 (1 Corinthians 11:1)